sahilnale/la-crime-analysis/README.md

 5\.
 How long does it take victims to report crimes after they have occurred in Los Angeles?

-Our general motivation for looking into LA crime data was to find relationships and patterns that

-help bring more awareness and safety to the people of LA, by providing them with information

-that can help them avoid crime.
-We investigated demographics of victims such as age, sex, and

-descent, to see who was most likely to be a victim of a crime.
-We also looked into the times

-crimes would occur to determine whether crimes occur more during the day or at night, so we

-could inform individuals to be more aware during these times.
-The average length it took for a

-crime to be reported was also looked into to find out if crimes were reported in a timely manner

-because decreasing the number of days would inform the population of a crime quicker and

-increase awareness.
-The dataset used for this project is sourced from the Los Angeles Police

-Department (LAPD), a reputable and transparent public organization.
-It encompasses crime

-records in the city of Los Angeles from the year 2020 to the present date (last updated on

-October 18, 2023).
-The crime records are transcribed from original crime reports that were on

-paper first.
-The dataset is updated on a weekly basis, ensuring the inclusion of the latest

-<a name="br3"></a>

-2

-information.
-While the LAPD is considered a trustworthy source, it is essential to acknowledge

-that there may be inaccuracies in the data.
-The dataset covers crimes reported in the city of Los

-Angeles, offering insights into various criminal activities over the specified time frame.

-Addresses are maintained to the nearest hundred block to preserve privacy, and in cases where

-the address is unavailable, the default coordinates are set to (0º, 0º).
+Our general motivation for looking into LA crime data was to find relationships and patterns that help bring more awareness and safety to the people of LA, by providing them with information that can help them avoid crime.
+We investigated demographics of victims such as age, sex, and descent, to see who was most likely to be a victim of a crime.
+We also looked into the times crimes would occur to determine whether crimes occur more during the day or at night, so we could inform individuals to be more aware during these times.
+The average length it took for a crime to be reported was also looked into to find out if crimes were reported in a timely manner because decreasing the number of days would inform the population of a crime quicker and increase awareness.
+The dataset used for this project is sourced from the Los Angeles Police Department (LAPD), a reputable and transparent public organization.
+It encompasses crime records in the city of Los Angeles from the year 2020 to the present date (last updated on October 18, 2023).
+The crime records are transcribed from original crime reports that were on paper first.
+The dataset is updated on a weekly basis, ensuring the inclusion of the latest information.
+While the LAPD is considered a trustworthy source, it is essential to acknowledge that there may be inaccuracies in the data.
+The dataset covers crimes reported in the city of Los Angeles, offering insights into various criminal activities over the specified time frame.
+Addresses are maintained to the nearest hundred block to preserve privacy, and in cases wherethe address is unavailable, the default coordinates are set to (0º, 0º).

 **III.
 Data Description**